In this article, we will talk about the most important moment in a rapper’s career-his initiation to the game.

-Here are the biggest blunders that aspiring rappers should try to avoid.
+Here are the biggest blunders that aspiring rappers should try avoiding.

 -Spitting out Songs with no Direction

-The motives behind that strategy in most cases are the notion that he will saturate the market to such a degree, that eventually people will notice him.
+The motive behind that strategy is that he will saturate the market to such a degree, that eventually people will notice him.
 By doing so many songs, he will eventually make that banger and it will get him the attention required.

 Let me tell you why such an approach is wrong for me.
 In my opinion, your public image should be very carefully established.
 You should carve up your character with the utmost attention, get a reputation for a specific type of content, develop a USP(Unique Selling Point) and so on.
-By spitting out all of those songs, you are an open book to your viewers.
-There is no mystery.
+By spitting out all of those songs, you become way too general for your viewers.
+There is no fantasy.
 That’s first.

-By having 20 songs on youtube and all of them below 100 views, this is not a good look.
+Also, by having 20 songs on YouTube and all of them below 100 views, this is not a good look.
 You’re giving the wrong first impression to people, ingraining a rather damaging perception of yourself.
 Once that happens, people will start to think less of you.

 It’s always better to have 1 song with 1000 views, which you effectively promote, rather than having 20 with 30 views each.

-Next time people hear your name, they would want to check out your content and if they see that one song with high number of views, they’ll see that there is a certain desirability about you.
-This immediately generates more interest for them and they get curious as to what you have to say.
+Next time people hear your name, they might check out your content and if they see that all you have is one song with high view count, they’ll see that there is a certain desirability about you.
+This immediately generates more interest for them and they get curious as to what you have to say next.